chrobione/node-red-contrib-discord-updated/upgradedocs/programming-spec.md

 - Ensure the upgraded stack remains functional across all nodes, with automated tests covering critical flows and regressions.
 - Align node implementation with Node-RED best practices (naming, status updates, error handling, resource cleanup, credential handling, test coverage) as part of the stabilisation work.
 - Record every user-facing or behavioural change in `CHANGELOG.md` as work progresses.
-- Rebrand the package to `node-red-contrib-discord-advancedplus` across metadata, documentation, and release assets while maintaining upgrade guidance for existing users.
+- Rebrand the package to `node-red-contrib-discord-advanced` across metadata, documentation, and release assets while maintaining upgrade guidance for existing users.
+- Improve onboarding documentation so new Node-RED users understand where to start and how each Discord node fits common workflows.

 ## Key Dependencies & Version Targets
 - **discord.js**: Bump from `^14.11.0` to the latest release.
 Confirm the exact version with `npm show discord.js version` during implementation.
 Review upstream changelog between 14.11.0 and the target version for breaking changes (notable items: stricter `AttachmentBuilder` validation, interaction response behaviour changes, REST response typings).